VictorGrycuk/streamdeck-color-picker/README.md

 ## Future Features

-I am planning to add two different behaviour for the plugin:
+I am planning to add one more behaviour for the plugin:

--   **Dynamic:** Follow the mouse around and update the data shown in the key every 1 second.
 -   **Fixed Dynamic:** Same as above, except at a fixed screen location.

 * * *